the everywhere project brand system

 iconography

-The redesigned social media system for The Everywhere Project modernizes the brand’s presence while creating a clear, cohesive visual language across all posts.
-The updated layout introduces a clean, grid-based structure with consistent typography, a defined color palette, and a simplified icon system that ties each post to core brand themes.
+The redesigned social media system modernizes the brand’s presence while creating a clear, cohesive visual language across all posts.
+The updated layout introduces a clean, grid-based structure with consistent typography, a defined color palette, and a simplified icon system.

 social media